How to hang non woven (paste the wall) wallpaper.

 DO NOT USE SELF-MIX ADHESIVES.
 ALL PURPOSE AND HEAVY DUTY PASTES ARE NOT SUITABLE.

-- Paste should be evenly applied to the wall to hang 1 length at a me, to an area slightly wider than the width of the roll.
+- Paste should be evenly applied to the wall to hang 1 length at a time, to an area slightly wider than the width of the roll.

 - Butt joins and use a decorator’s brush to smooth down the wallcovering, working from the centre to the edges to express air bubbles.
 NB.
 If this is a flocked wallcovering, use only a clean, soft roller, NOT a decorator’s brush.